baloise/design-system/docs/src/components/essentials/styles.md

 To access the scss variables like [colors](/guide/styles/colors.html) or [responsiveness helpers](/guide/styles/responsiveness.html) import the `global.utilities.scss`.

 ::: tip
-Use the variables and helpers of the Design System where ever you can in your application.
+Use the variables and helpers of the Design System whereever you can in your application.
 :::

 #### Usage